Direct Mail

 When I was younger, I liked two types of cards best: the funny cards, or the cards filled with greenbacks.
 Now, I’m a bit more sentimental.
 A card doesn’t need to be funny or full of green for me to like it (though it certainly doesn’t hurt the chances).
 It usually just needs a short, personal note.

-If you’re fundraising, I know your hope is that all of your donors will be just as excited to receive an appeal letter as most people are to receive a birthday card.
+If you’re fundraising, I know you hope that all of your donors will be just as excited to receive an appeal letter as most people are to receive a birthday card.
 Unfortunately, donors aren’t usually hovering around their mailboxes for two weeks wondering when your appeal is going to show up.
 However, with a little personalization, you can make your donors more excited and engaged, helping to strengthen your relationship and heightening your chances of receiving a gift.

 1. "What’s in a Name?”
 (Answer: Everything!)